 Few things in life are more enjoyable than to watch a patch of colorful flowers swaying in the breeze, giving off pretty scents and with insects—such as bees and butterflies—alighting from plant to plant.
-Although it may be relaxing for humans to watch, the activity is a sort of "business relationship."
-To reproduce, most plants need to spread pollen to other flowers to create seeds.
-To help with this job, flowers attract insects and forge a mutually beneficial relationship.
+Although it may be relaxing for humans to watch, the activity is a sort of "business relationship;" your plants use at least three things to attract insects to flowers.
+It has a practical purpose, because to reproduce, most plants need to spread pollen to other flowers to create seeds.
+The flowers attract insects and forge a mutually beneficial relationship.

 The ways flowers attract insects evolved over time into an efficient means of pollination.
 To draw an insect's attention, most flowers advertise themselves by being brightly colored and sitting atop long stems, so they wave in the air and are closer to where insects are flying, rather than on the ground.
 Beyond color, a flower's petal sizes and shapes also attract insects.
 Some insects are attracted more to certain flowers than to others.
 For example, tiny wasps like tiny flowers such as alyssum.

 Insects need energy and protein that come from food.
 Deep in a flower's center is a "nectary" which produces nectar, a sugary solution insects like that provides carbohydrates.
 Plant pollen is rich in protein, which insects need for building tissues.
 Bees, for example, carry back pollen and nectar to their hives to help their young bees develop.